Tea Tree Shampoo For Dandruff Finally Explained!

 As an oil treatment, tea tree should always be used in conjunction with another oil.
 Ideally, a milder oil.
 Applying pure tea tree oil directly onto a scalp that is already suffering from scaling or flaking problems is a recipe for disaster.
 The last thing you need at that point is to aggravate the situation further.

 Not all oils mix together well.
 Some have components that could cancel one another’s benefits out.
 You may think you are getting the full benefits of tea tree oil if you mix it with another substance, when you are not.
 This is why it is important to seek out a tea tree oil blend which is synergistic-ally functional.
 Investing time, energy, and money to get rid of a scalp issue becomes a veritable nightmare when you purchase a remedy that doesn’t seem to do any good and only extends your grief.

 Studies have shown that certain combinations can lessen the anti-fungal and anti-bacterial properties of tea tree oil considerably.
 The active ingredient terpinen-4-ol reduces in strength when non-oxygenated terpenes come in contact with to it.
 Furthermore, levels of alcohol and sesquiterpenes can become unbalanced in blends – the result of which can be reduced antifungal efficiency.

 When it comes to oil-based shampoos, gels, creams, and lotions, choosing the right solution is vital to the success of the treatment.
 It is very important that the individual in question has an easygoing experience.
 Without it, they may not want to continue treating the condition.
 For the solution to actually work, it requires some form of dedication on the part of the individual.
 This makes ease of use and access imperative.
-Also, you need an all-natural tea tree oil shampoo without any chemicals for it to work
+Also, you need a natural tea tree oil shampoo without any chemicals for it to work

 Since fungi require moisture to grow, and since the Malassezia fungus feeds off the sebum and its fatty acids, it is best to avoid any mediums which contain high amounts of lipids such as beeswax, cholesterol, and ceramides.